cburschka/cadence/README.md

 * `--session-auth` is required if you would like to hook into an existing site's login system via [ejabberd-auth-php](https://github.com/cburschka/ejabberd-auth-php).
 It is the public URL of the `rpc.php` script in that software's session authentication plugin.

+If the installation profile already exists, it will be updated.

 #### Manual configuration